OUR MISSION

 We are committed to:

-• Caring Attitude – We value reaching out to those in need
+- Caring Attitude - Reaching out to those in need, offering support through our programming

-• Affirming – We value diversity and inclusion in all our programs to help improve the quality of life for those in need
+- Affirming & Inclusive - Diversity and inclusion in all our programs, helping to improve the quality of life for people in need no matter what

-• Collaboration - We value relationships and partnerships with people and organizations to enable a strong synergy
+- Collaborative & Community Focused - Relationships and partnerships with people and organizations to enable a strong synergy

 Our History